-The Macalester Summer Internship Grant (MSIG) provides funding for unpaid internships so that all Macalester students may have access to invaluable summer experiences.
+The Macalester Summer Internship Grant (MSIG) provides funding for unpaid internships so Macalester students may have access invaluable, career enhancing summer experiences.

 Summer internships offer robust learning/work experiences that help students advance their academic interests and careers.
 Unfortunately, a number of great internships are unpaid, and therefore not an option for many students with limited financial resources.
 To help address this, in the summer of 2018 Macalester College will provide grants to 30-35 students to do 10-week unpaid internships anywhere in the world.
 This funding is meant to help defray living costs for the duration of the unpaid internship, including housing, travel, food, etc.